File

 To read a local image file and display its information, create the

-element and other needed elements:<input type="file" id="tizenFiles" onchange="readSelectedFiles();" multiple/> <div id="selectedFileInfoList"></div>
+<input type="file">element and other needed elements:<input type="file" id="tizenFiles" onchange="readSelectedFiles();" multiple/> <div id="selectedFileInfoList"></div> -

 Create a

-instance (in mobile, wearable, and TV applications) to read the content of the local image file.
-Use thereadAsDataURL()
+FileReaderinstance (in TV applications) to read the content of the local image file.
+Use thereadAsDataURL()method to read data in thedataURLformat.If the data is loaded, an

-element to allocate the event result property value for rendering:<script> function readSelectedFiles() { var files = document.getElementById('tizenFiles').files; if (files.length === 0) { return; } var html = []; for (var i = 0; i < files.length; i++) { var file = files[i]; var reader = new FileReader(); /* Check whether the file is an image */ if (!file.type.match('image.*')) { continue; } reader.onload = (function(e) { var img = document.createElement('img'); img.src = e.target.result; /* Set the selected image's dataURL */ img.title = escape(file.name); img.className = 'img'; document.getElementById('selectedFileInfoList').appendChild(img); }; reader.readAsDataURL(file); } } </script>
+onloadevent is fired.
+Create animgelement to allocate the event result property value for rendering:<script> function readSelectedFiles() { var files = document.getElementById('tizenFiles').files; if (files.length === 0) { return; } var html = []; for (var i = 0; i < files.length; i++) { var file = files[i]; var reader = new FileReader(); /* Check whether the file is an image */ if (!file.type.match('image.*')) { continue; } reader.onload = (function(e) { var img = document.createElement('img'); img.src = e.target.result; /* Set the selected image's dataURL */ img.title = escape(file.name); img.className = 'img'; document.getElementById('selectedFileInfoList').appendChild(img); }; reader.readAsDataURL(file); } } </script>Figure: Displaying an image file (Optional feature)

 Source code